|

 here.
 Daily displays plus films.Tours of the Chateaux, there is

-not an exhaustive list of days out with children available!
-Maybe
+this is not an exhaustive list of days out with children available!

-your children would like some of the ideas we have listed for adults,
+Maybe your children would like some of the ideas we have listed

-such as visiting chateaux, gardens or of course, the beach!
-Have
+for adults, such as visiting chateaux, gardens or of course, the

-a browse through the leaflets in the Guests' Lounge for more ideas,
+beach!
+Have a browse through the leaflets in the Guests' Lounge

 Gardens